Ad Blocker Detected

 |SYBR Gold||DNA/RNA||263 nm (uv) & 496 nm (blue)||539 nm (green)||Life Technologies Corporation|

 |GelGreen||DNA/RNA||254 nm (uv) & 505 nm (green)||530 nm (green)||Biotium Inc.|

 GelRedTM and GelGreenTM

-GelRedTM and GelGreenTM are new generation fluorescent nucleic acid staining dyes developed by scientists at Biotium Inc. These dyes are superior to EtBr having the low toxicity and exceptionally high sensitivity and high thermal and hydrolytic stabilities compared to that of SYBR® dyes.
+GelRedTM and GelGreenTM are new generation fluorescent nucleic acid staining dyes developed by scientists at Biotium Inc. These dyes are superior to EtBr having low toxicity and exceptionally high sensitivity and high thermal and hydrolytic stabilities compared to that of SYBR® dyes.
 These are incapable of entering the living cells as they are unable to pass through the cell membrane unlike the Ethidium bromide and SYBR® dyes.
-They are noncytotoxic, nonmutagenic and nonhazardous at a concentration much higher than working concentration.
+They are noncytotoxic, nonmutagenic, and nonhazardous at a concentration much higher than working concentration.
 These stains are suitable for both; precast and post electrophoresis gel staining.

 GelGreenTM is a green fluorescent dye like SYBR® Green and EvaGreen®.
 It is more sensitive than SYBR® Safe and is environmentally safe.
 It is suitable for the staining of all types of nucleic acids; ssDNA, dsDNA, and RNA.
 EvaGreen® absorbs the light at 254 nm and 505 nm wavelengths and emits the green visible light of wavelength 530 nm.
 GelRedTM is an orange fluorescent dye that absorbs UV light of wavelength 280 nm and emits the orange light of wavelength 590 nm.
-It has the similar properties as compared to that of the GelGreenTM.
+It has similar properties as compared to that of the GelGreenTM.